- Supports people through crises, transitions and difficult situations

 Pastoral Care Lending Library

 The Pastoral Care Lending Library is a self-serve library, located in the hallway leading to the Peter Bulkeley room, available to all parishioners.
+To view a list of books available in the library, click this link: Pastoral Care Library Catalogue 11-8-19.

 My Faith Community Is Important to Me